Sale on canvas prints! Use code ABCXYZ at checkout for a special discount!

-As a child I watched in awe as my uncle, an art student, drew sketches of birds, donkeys, and horses.
-Now I realize that what captivated me, and still does, was not so much the animals he drew but the act of creating.
+As a child I enjoyed watching my uncle draw.
+He drew sketches of birds, donkeys, and horses.
+To see him at work was very captivating.
+But I believe what was even more awesome to me was that he was creating something.
 To this day, this is what compels me to paint.
 I derive great satisfaction from being able to create an image, a scene, a figure, an illusion of reality using mere paint and brushes.
 The subject matters little; the creative process becomes everything.

-I started out using acrylic paint but, over the years, the responsiveness, versatility and texture of oil have won me over.
+I started out using acrylic paint but, over the years I discovered that oil is so versatile and forgiving.
+And then I was able to build up such texture on the canvas using oil; all that won me over.
 I like to see every brushstroke in my work so I use bristle brushes and very little medium.
 My favorite color is now orange; I find myself drawn to its warmth and radiance.

 My current work is bright and bold; I am discovering how powerful color can be.
 Each time a painting develops and takes on a life of its own, I am filled with a sense of exhilaration.
 As I continue to create art, I draw much inspiration from the Creator, the most neglected artist of all time.